douglasgreen/outlines/language/esperanto/wordlist.en.md

 klasifiki - to classify
 klasika - classical
 klaso - class
-klaŭdo - (skip, not an Esperanto word) kliento - client klimato - climate klimatŝanĝo - climate change klimi - (skip, not an Esperanto word) kloni - to clone klopodo - effort kluca - crucial, key koda - (skip, not an Esperanto word) kodbazo - (skip, not an Esperanto word) kodo - code kodoŝanĝado - (skip, not an Esperanto word) kodoŝanĝo - (skip, not an Esperanto word) kodrevizio - code revision kognado - cognition kognitika - cognitive kognitiva - cognitive kogno - (skip, not an Esperanto word) kohereco - coherence kolapso - collapse kolekti - to collect
+kliento - client
+klimato - climate
+klimatŝanĝo - climate change
+kloni - to clone
+klopodo - effort
+kluca - crucial, key
+kodo - code
+kodrevizio - code revision
+kognado - cognition
+kognitika - cognitive
+kognitiva - cognitive
+kohereco - coherence
+kolapso - collapse
+kolekti - to collect